⚓ Seafaring¶

 "Alright," says Nephi.
 "If I'm to follow this commandment, I need tools.
 God, tell me where to find materials to make tools."

 Nephi wouldn't need to make tools if he had brought tools.
-Those two verses suggest pretty strongly that Nephi does not have the tools he needs to build a ship— thus, he is asking where to find ore to make tools.
+Those two verses suggest pretty strongly that Nephi does not have the tools he needs to build a ship.
+Thus, Nephi is asking where to find ore to make tools.
 Fortunately for our attention spans, the scriptures don't make an exhaustive list of each tool needed and used.
 The drawback to that absence is that we're left to speculate on how did Nephi get the ore after God led him to it.

 11 And it came to pass that I, Nephi, did make a bellows wherewith to blow the fire, of the skins of beasts; and after I had made a bellows, that I might have wherewith to blow the fire, I did smite two stones together that I might make fire.